 As of right now, Massachusetts does not issue temporary licenses and does not take part in the Nurse Licensure Compact (NLC).
-Visit the link to see a full list of states participating in the NLC and for more information on the compact.
+The state is currently pending legislation for NLC.
+Visit the NCSBN site to see a full list of states participating in the NLC and for more information on the compact.

 Let Us Take You to Massachusetts!